rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

            {|L(Gl)| + |L(Gb)|}.
 $$

-But this is uninterpretable.
+But this simplification breaks down once we switch from counting strings to sampling strings.
 There is no indication of which grammar is the generator and which is the recognizer.
+In particular, under the probabilistic interpretation used here, the intersection is measured under two different distributions.
+Since these measures are not symmetric, the cardinality-based Dice formulation does not apply.

 Hence, compute the F1 score from precision and recall.

-That is, the F1 score is simply the Dice coefficient between the language represented by the original grammar and the language represented by the learned grammar.
+That is, in the finite language case, the F1 score is simply the [Dice coefficient](https://en.wikipedia.org/wiki/Dice-S%C3%B8rensen_coefficient) between the language represented by the original grammar and the language represented by the learned grammar.
 An F1 score of 1 indicates that the two languages are identical, while an F1 score of 0 indicates that they are disjoint.